 Get your network infrastructure software defined ready

-The IBM SDN for Virtual Environments family provides a common, unified SDN architecture that brings together the benefits of network virtualisation and a programmable network fabric via OpenFlow.
+The IBM SDN for Virtual Environments family provides a common, unified SDN architecture that brings together the benefits of network virtualization (US) and a programmable network fabric via OpenFlow (US).
 From a single management console clients will be able to deploy large fabrics, program OpenFlow devices and build integrated overlay networks across hypervisors.

 The SDN VE architecture is:

-SDN is an integral component of a Software Defined Environment (SDE) and plays a critical role in enabling organisations to deliver IT services in the most efficient way possible.
-SDE optimises your compute, storage and networking infrastructure so it can adapt to the type of work required.
+SDN is an integral component of a Software Defined Environment (SDE) and plays a critical role in enabling organizations to deliver IT services in the most efficient way possible.
+SDE optimizes your compute, storage and networking infrastructure so it can adapt to the type of work required.
 Learn more (US).